SuzeShardlow/SuzeShardlow.github.io/_posts/2020-05-20-get-into-web-development.md

 * Getting **confident**; getting **paid** to do coding
 * Continuous learning and **what's next** in the career journey

 I also came up with the idea of doing two **speed rounds**.
 This was partly because I knew Niamh and knew she would be a good sport, but also to **break the interview up**.
 It's hard for the audience to stay focused when they've been staring at a screen all day so I wanted to change up the **pace** and **tone**.
-Here are the quick-fire clips:
+Here are the clips:

 <div class="embed-responsive embed-responsive-16by9">
   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/1cDdGf7VDTw" allowfullscreen></iframe>